Architecture

 Performance Optimizations

-- Connection pooling to suppliers
+- Connection pooling to providers

 - Parallel request execution